 I see the importance of this because my chronic illness has changed my personal and professional life in significant ways I could have never anticipated when I was younger.
 If I believe my value depends on my ability to compete in the marketplace and earn a paycheck, then my value disappears as soon as I am unable do those things.
 This is the very same trap that many men fall into when they lose their job and, therefore, their perceived identity.

 Ironically, I feel the value that I can bring to the world as a woman has increased exponentially since I have had to make changes out of necessity.
 Thanks to the internet, I have the ability to add value to those I come into contact with.
 I can use my gift of writing to encourage and challenge people around the world.
-I can use my creative gifts to bless teachers and homeschoolers without ever leaving home.
+I can use my creative gifts to bless women, homeschoolers, and teachers without ever leaving home.

 The beauty is that I can do this while homeschooling my daughter.
 She is learning that I can bring value to the world even from my corner office on the second floor of our home.
 I am showing her how God can work through even a less than fantastic physical situation and open opportunities that I might not have had otherwise.